chingu-voyage6/toucans-team-03/README.md

 ## 10/07/2018
 - added container div and wrapper class to the index.html file
-- defined box-sizing property for all elements to the css file
+- defined box-sizing property for all elements in the css file
-- created 12-column grid of with 15px and floated to left
+- created 12-column grid of with 15px width and floated to left
 - created a hack fix to clear floats in css
 - gave body default font and set its background color